ilia-luk/pimpMyVscodeTerminal/README.md

 - In Preferences > General > Look for `Shell opens with`, select `Command` and paste `/bin/zsh`

 - In Preferences > General > Add your profile as the default profile by selecting `On startup open new window with profile` and select `{{CUSTOM_PROFILE_NAME}}`.

+- In View > "Allow mouse reporting", uncheck it to allow temorarly copy/paste to clipbord.

 ### vscode internal terminal